Elective home education (home schooling)

 Download guide

-You can contact our advisory teacher for elective home education for further advice by completing this contact form or calling on 0118 937 3840 (Wednesday to Friday during school terms).
+You can contact our elective home education officer for further advice by completing this contact form or calling 0118 9373 343 (Monday to Friday term time).

 Back to schools